 Take a little care when tools are used.
 Hammer heads inevitably become marked, and screwdrivers lose the keen edge on their blades from time to time.
-A little timely attention with emery cloth or a file will soon restore items like this to a good serviceable finish.
+A little timely attention with emery cloth or a file will soon restore items like this to a good serviceable is the workshop itself.
+If anything more than routine maintenance is to be carried out, some form of suitable working area becomes essential.